SB8/AlkaneStudy.Gromacs/README.md

 ## Molecules used
 Two odd-even pairs of n-alkanes: C7, C8 and C15, C16.
+C7 is currently low-priority.